Accounts, addresses, and keys

 0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d depends on the chain-specific address type.

 |Generic Substrate chain (SS58)||5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY|

-Each Substrate blockchain can register a custom prefix to create a chain-specific address type.
+Each Substrate-based blockchain can register a custom prefix to create a network-specific address type.

 For example, all Polkadot addresses start with